World Food Day: 7 Ways to Be a Good Steward of the Harvest

 October 16, World Food Day, is the perfect time to recognize those who do not have enough to eat.
 As the pope reminds us in Laudato Si', we must recognize our call to respond to “the cry of the earth and the cry of the poor.”
 In observance of World Food Day, we invite you to use the following seven steps in your daily life to become a better steward of Earth’s harvests:

 - Waste less.
-Did you know that one-third of the food produced for human consumption is either lost during production or wasted by consumers?
+Did you know that one-third of the food produced for human consumption each year is either lost during production or wasted by consumers?
 When we waste food, we’re discarding food that could have fed our hungry brothers and sisters.
 Food waste also has a grave environmental impact, as it accounts for 8% of the world’s greenhouse gas emissions.

 - Eat simply.
 It takes 8 times more water to produce 1 pound of beef than to produce 1 pound of soybeans.
 Eating meat-free, even if only for a couple of days each week, puts less of a strain on Earth’s resources and makes more food and water available for our human family.
 Check out CRS Rice Bowl’s archive of meatless meal recipes for delicious ways to eat simply!